2200175/CS220AU/README.md

 - 2022-10-31 create and upload my visitors and residence map
 - 2022-10-31 wrote and email to the teacher in order to clarify some important doubts

+- 2022-11-8 rewritte some parts of the essay
+- 2022-11-8 formulate some questions regarding digital identities and critical thinking
+- 2022-11-8 learn how to use titles and subtitles in github
+- 2022-11-8 post all my writting into the index part with all their subtitles

 ## TODO
 ### in week 3
 - writte notes from videos